crowbar/crowbar-openstack/chef/cookbooks/rabbitmq/README.md

 Limitations
 ===========
-It is quite useful as is, but clustering configuration does not currently do the dance to join the cluster members to each other.

 The rabbitmq::chef recipe was only used for the chef-server cookbook and has been moved to chef-server::rabbitmq.

 License and Author